github/docs/content/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect.md

 | `iss`| Issuer | The issuer of the OIDC token: {% ifversion ghes %}`https://HOSTNAME/_services/token`{% else %}`https://token.actions.githubusercontent.com`{% endif %} |
 | `sub`| Subject | Defines the subject claim that is to be validated by the cloud provider.
 This setting is essential for making sure that access tokens are only allocated in a predictable way. |

-The OIDC token also includes additional standard header parameters and claims.
+The OIDC token also includes additional standard JOSE header parameters and claims.

 |    Header Parameter    | Parameter type | Description            |
 | ----------- | -----| ---------------------- |